Nell offers Suzuki piano lessons to students in elementary school. So, what is the Suzuki piano method?

 More than fifty years ago, Japanese violinist Shinichi Suzuki realized the implications of the fact that children the world over learn to speak their native language with ease.
 He began to apply the basic principles of language acquisition to the learning of music, and called his method the mother-tongue approach.
 The ideas of parent responsibility, loving encouragement, constant repetition, etc., are some of the special features of the Suzuki approach.

 As when a child learns to talk, parents are involved in the musical learning of their child.
 They attend piano lessons with the child and serve as “home teachers” during the week.
-One parent learns to play the first few pieces in the book, so that they understand what the child is expected to do.

 The early years are crucial for developing mental processes and muscle coordination.
 Listening to music should begin at birth; formal training may begin at age 4-6, but it is never too late to begin.